-Why stop there?
-Understanding the lifetime value of customers that engage in multiple content types (movies, additional series, etc) will help engage users, getting them to the right content expeditiously and helping them discover new content is a key factor in creating a “super fan”.
+Understanding the lifetime value of customers that engage in multiple content types (movies, additional series, etc) will help engage other users.
+Getting them to the right content expeditiously and helping them discover new content is a key factor in creating a “super fan”.
 Engaging and learning from your best customers and helping them engage and learn from each other will drive customer loyalty and content engagement across the whole service.

 Furthermore, the Wicket Scorecard allows you to quickly monitor the frequency of both paying subscribers and trialists to gauge the appeal of your content offering.
 You can view the ratio of weekly active subscribers vs. monthly active subscribers (WAU/MAU Ratio) and visit the Lost Customers tab to analyze correlations to their churn activity.

-There is a old saying in video services, content is king.
+There is an old saying in video services, content is king.
 This is absolutely true.
-But in a world where access to content is changing rapidly, a hyper-competitive landscape of new offerings, and a growing number of ways to access content, making your service a routine destination is paramount to long term success.
-In next week’s post we will delve into additional tactics you can use to combat churn, specifically how you can use your customer data to improve your overall experience, engage new users, find great new content, and help them promote your service to new potential customers.
+But in a world where access to content is changing rapidly, a hyper-competitive landscape of new offerings, and a growing number of ways to access content, making your service a routine destination is paramount to long-term success.
+In next week’s post, we will delve into additional tactics you can use to combat churn, specifically how you can use your customer data to improve your overall experience, engage new users, find great new content, and help them promote your service to new potential customers.

 Tags: churn • content engagement • lost customers • subscriptions